 Although the hissing cockroach can't fly, it has special pads on its feet that allow it to climb on a wide variety of surfaces.
 The pads are hooked.
 Anyone wanting to keep the cockroach as a pet should keep its ability to climb in mind.

-Horns and Hisses
+Insect Horns and Hisses

 The male hissing cockroach has a pair of protuberances behind his head.
 These are often referred to as horns.
-The cockroach uses his horns to ram into another male during a fight.
+The animal uses his horns to ram into another male during a fight.
 The female has horns too, but they are much smaller than the male's.

-The cockroach makes a hissing sound by exhaling air through a pair of special spiracles on its abdomen.
+The insect makes a hissing sound by exhaling air through a pair of special spiracles on its abdomen.
 The sound is made during courtship and during interactions between males.
 It's also used to scare predators.

 Hissing Cockroach Reproduction

-The reproduction process of the hissing cockroach is unusual compared to that in North American cockroaches.
+The reproduction process of the hissing cockroach is unusual compared to that in North American species.
 The animal is ovoviparous, which means that the eggs in the ootheca hatch within the female's body.
 The young are then born live.

 Scientists are creating robots that move like cockroaches.
 Their goal is to create robotic devices that can run rapidly over varied terrain and change direction quickly, just like the real insects do.
-The robots could be sent into areas which are too difficult or too dangerous for humans to travel though.
+The robots could be sent into areas that are too difficult or too dangerous for humans to travel though.
 They could also send messages to humans if they have the right equipment.
 Scientists even envision cockroach-like robots that could communicate wirelessly with each other, forming a network.

-In a recent development, scientists have begun the process of creating living cockroach robots.
+In a relatively recent development, scientists have begun the process of creating living cockroach robots.
 They've attached robotic devices to the backs of cockroaches.
 These devices connect to the nervous system of the roach.
 The goal is to control the insect's legs to force the roach to go where we want.
 The researchers are already having some success with this goal.